 Realizing that the state is more concerned with protecting established interests than fostering economic freedom and opportunity, Jim and Cliff have now decided to pull anchor and navigate the federal courts to protect their right—and the right of every American—to pursue an honest calling free from protectionist interference by the government.
-They have teamed with the Institute for Justice to challenge Washington’s “public convenience and necessity” requirement as an abridgment of their economic liberty and of the Privileges or Immunities Clause of the Fourteenth Amendment.
+They have teamed with the Institute for Justice to challenge Washington’s “public convenience and necessity” requirement under the Privileges or Immunities Clause of the Fourteenth Amendment.

 Jim and Cliff’s fight is not simply about operating a boat on Lake Chelan.
-They want the state—and the courts—to recognize what has always been an essential part of the American Dream: the right to earn an honest living free from protectionism and other unreasonable government interference.
+It is about restoring what has always been an essential part of the American Dream: economic liberty.

 Although there is little doubt that the Constitution protects economic liberty, rights have no meaning unless the courts are willing to enforce them.
 Unfortunately, for generations, the courts have refused to enforce the constitutional right to earn an honest living, and the rise of government-created and government-protected monopolies and cartels in hundreds of fields across the country is a direct result of this widespread failure.